retostauffer/python-colorspace/source/articles/hcl_palettes.rst

 ------------------

-:py:class:`diverging_hcl` codes the underlying numeric values by a triangular luminance sequence with different hues in the left and in the right “arms” of the palette.
+:py:class:`diverging_hcl` codes the underlying numeric values by a triangular luminance sequence with different hues in the left and in the right "arms" of the palette.
 Thus, it can be seen as a combination of two sequential palettes with some restrictions: (a) a single hue is used for each arm of the palette, (b) chroma and luminance trajectory are balanced between the two arms, (c) the